terminator2084/CrackIdentificationEvaluation-via-DeepLearning/README.md

 ## (Coming on the way ... ...)
-## The paper is still under review, and the benchmark codes will be disclosed when needed.
+## The paper is under publish in Vol. 35 No. 1 2025, and the benchmark codes will be disclosed when it is all ready.
 Anyone who are intrested in can leave me a message via Github or Email below.